OpenEvalProject/evals/manuscripts/elife-69161/v1/manuscript.md

 **Figure 5.:** Multiplex in situ hybridization (HCR v3.0) combined with immunostaining against PH3.
 (A) Overview image showing expression of Ov-ascl1 and Ov-ngn and presence of mitotic cells (PH3+) on a transversal section of a Stage XV.2 embryo.
 The boxed area covering the lateral lips and posterior transition zone indicates the magnified region in B-G. (B-G) Single- and multi-channel magnifications of a single optical section show that Ov-ascl1 and Ov-ngn are expressed in different cell types.
 In addition, PH3 immunoreactivity is more common in Ov-ascl1 expressing cells compared to Ov-ngn expressing cells.
 (H) Overview image showing expression of Ov-neuroD and presence of mitotic cells on a transversal section of a Stage XV.2 embryo.
 The boxed area covering the lateral lips and posterior transition zone indicates the magnified region in I-M. (I-M) Single- and multi-channel magnifications of a single optical section show that Ov-neuroD is broadly expressed in the PTZ and does not co-localize with dividing cells in the lateral lips.
 Scale bars represent 100 µm in A,H and 20 µm in B-G, I-M. Abbreviations as in Figure 1.

-## Long distance neuronal migration from spatially patterned lateral lips to the developing brain
+### Long distance neuronal migration from spatially patterned lateral lips to the developing brain

 In order to map the progeny of cells generated in the lateral lips, we performed lineage tracing experiments using the fluorescent dye CFDA-SE.
 This technique has been applied in vivo to study temporal neurogenesis patterns in the mammalian cerebral cortex because of the short lifetime of the dye when not incorporated in cells and thus high temporal specificity (Govindan et al., 2018).
 We labeled different populations of cells in the lateral lips in early, mid or late organogenesis phases (Stages IX, XII.1, or XV.2) and traced their progeny to the maturation phase (Stage XIX.2).
 First, we will focus on the supra- and subesophageal masses (Figure 6).
 At hatching, the major lobes described for the adult supra- and subesophageal masses can be distinguished, with the supraesophageal mass consisting of buccal, inferior frontal, superior frontal, subfrontal, vertical, subvertical, basal, dorsal basal and medial basal lobes, and the subesophageal mass consisting of the palliovisceral and pedal lobes (Figure 6A–C; Young, 1971).
 For these regions, we identified progenitor cells in the lateral lips that generate output to the different lobes in the supra- and subesophageal masses (Figure 6D–J).
 Specifically, a major contribution to the palliovisceral lobe found its origin in progenitor cells in the dorsal-posterior quadrant of the lateral lips at Stage IX, as was suggested but not empirically proven by Koenig et al., 2016 (example in Figure 6D–E).
 Other ventral-posterior progenitor populations generated a limited output to the palliovisceral lobe (orange and red injection spots in Figure 6D,G,I).
 In addition, progenitor cells in the posterior lateral lip distinctly contributed cells to the inferior and superior frontal lobes of the supraesophageal mass at all stages, which has not been reported before by Koenig et al., 2016 (example in Figure 6G–H).
 Progenitor cells in the ventral lateral lips also produced cells destined to the basal lobes (basal lobe, dorsal basal lobe, medial basal lobe) of the supraesophageal mass (orange and red injection spots in Figure 6D,G,I).
 The majority of cells located in the supraesophageal mass, however, were derived from ventral-anterior progenitor cells in the lateral lips (example in Figure 6D,F,I,J).
 In contrast to the supraesophageal mass and the palliovisceral lobe, few labeled progenitor populations generated cells for the pedal lobe of the subesophageal mass.
 Apart from the ventral-anterior progenitor populations at Stage XV.2 (example in Figure 6I–J), we did not identify progenitor populations that gave rise to a significant number of cells that migrated to the pedal lobe.
 Occasionally, we identified few, single randomly dispersed cells in the pedal or palliovisceral lobes originating from more ventrally located progenitor populations.
 Considering the very low number of cells compared to the major output from those progenitors, these cells were not depicted in the overview.

 ![Figure 6.](https://cdn.elifesciences.org/articles/69161/elife-69161-fig6-v1.jpg)

 **Figure 6.:** (A) Maximum projection after DAPI staining of a hatchling from the anterior side.
-Boxed area indicates the magnified region in B and dashed line indicates optical sectioning plane for C. () Reconstruction of the different lobes in the SEM and SUB of a hatchling in 3D from the anterior side (B-CB) and on an optical section (C).
+Boxed area indicates the magnified region in B and dashed line indicates optical sectioning plane for C. (B-C) Reconstruction of the different lobes in the SEM and SUB of a hatchling in 3D from the anterior side (B) and on an optical section (C).
 (D-J) Injection of CFDA-SE in the lateral lips at Stage IX (D), Stage XII.1 (G) or Stage XV.2 (I) and tracing until Stage XIX.2 resulted in labeled cells (CFSE positive) in specific brain regions, depending on the location of the progenitor domain.
 Panels on the left show the location of the CFDA-SE injection site in the later lips, with each colored domain representing a single experimental condition.
 Progenitor cells in domains with the same color generated comparable output to the brain at Stage XIX.2.
 On the right, panels E,F,H,J display representative optical sections through the central brain, showing the differential output related to the position of the labeled progenitor population.
 Targeted regions are indicated in the color corresponding to the color-coded progenitor populations in D,G,I. A, anterior; ar, arm; BAL, buccal lobe; BL, basal lobe; BLs, basal lobes (BL, DBL, MBL); D, dorsal; DBL, dorsal basal lobe; es, esophagus; ey, eye; IFL, inferior frontal lobe; MBL, medial basal lobe; OL, optic lobe; P, posterior; PL, pedal lobe; PVL, palliovisceral lobe; SEM, supraesophageal mass; SFL, superior frontal lobe; sg, stellate ganglion; SUB, subesophageal mass; SUBFL, subfrontal lobe; SVL, subvertical lobe; V, ventral; VL, vertical lobe.

 Focusing on the output to the optic lobe and peduncle complex (Figure 7), we identified progenitor cells in the dorsal-anterior quadrant of the lateral lips that gave rise to cells in the optic lobes, for which labeled cells generally located to the inner and outer granular layers of the cortex (black populations with an asterisk in Figure 7A,C,E; example of progeny in Figure 7D).
 Progenitor cells in the posterior lateral lips at Stages IX and XII.1 generated optic lobe cells that resided in the medulla, while at Stage XV.2, more cells located to the optic lobe cortex as well (example in Figure 7A,B,E,F).
 Ventral-anterior lateral lip progenitors did not generate optic lobe cells.
 We also identified a clear spatial patterning of progenitors that generate cells for the peduncle complex (olfactory and peduncle lobe).
 Progenitors in the posterior and ventral lateral lips generated cells destined to this complex (example in Figure 7A–B), while populations on the dorsal-anterior side did not.
 Taken together, our lineage tracing study identified spatial and temporal patterning in the lateral lips, which generate neurons for specific brain regions.